2KurvaGaming/Network-V9-exam/notes/Networking Concepts.md

 ✨ When we talk about "appliances" in the context of IT, networking, or computer systems, we’re usually not talking about your toaster or fridge (as cool as a smart fridge might be 😂).
 Instead, we mean hardware devices that are designed to perform specific functions within a network or computing environment.

 🔧 What Are (IT) Appliances?
+📻 An appliance is a computer with an operating system and software designed to perform a particular network role.
-An appliance in tech is a pre-configured, all-in-one device—combining hardware, software, and firmware—that’s built to do one or more dedicated tasks right out of the box.
+- Pre-configured, all-in-one device — combining hardware, software, and firmware — that’s built to do one or more dedicated tasks right out of the box.
 Think of it like a "smart gadget" for your network.

 They’re designed to be: